Supports for businesses going green

 To help with the development and implementation of strategic initiatives and company plans in the areas of sustainability and decarbonisation.

-Medium programme: Up to 50% of the eligible costs incurred in hiring a consultant, with a maximum grant amount of €35,000
+Medium programme: Up to 50% of the eligible costs paid to hire a consultant, with a maximum grant amount of €35,000

-You can see a list of case studies of companies of different sizes and sectors that have received support from Enterprise Ireland.
+See case studies of companies that have gotten support from Enterprise Ireland.

 Enterprise Emissions Reduction Investment Fund

-Up to €1m is available under the fund if you are a manufacturing business and a client of Enterprise Ireland, IDA Ireland or Údarás na Gaeltachta.
+You can get up to €1m under the fund if you are a manufacturing business and a client of Enterprise Ireland, IDA Ireland or Údarás na Gaeltachta.

-It provides the following financial supports to businesses going green:
+It provides the following financial supports to businesses:

 Capital investment for Energy Monitoring & Tracking (EM & T) Systems